cran/OptM/README.md

 Estimating the optimal number of migration edges from Treemix

 ## Description
 This package uses results from the population software 'Treemix' by [Pickrell and Pritchard (2012) DOI:10.1371/journal.pgen.1002967](https://doi.org/10.1371/journal.pgen.1002967) to estimate the optimal number of migrations edges to add to the tree.
-Previously, it was customary to stop adding migration edges when 99.8\% of variation in the data was explained, but optM automates this process using an _ad hoc_ statistic based on the second order rate of change in the log likelihood.
+Furthermore, it has also been updated to work with the output of [OrientAGraph](https://github.com/sriramlab/OrientAGraph) (see [Molloy et al. 2021](https://doi.org/10.1101/2021.02.02.429467)), a more advanced admixture graph representation software built on top of the 'Treemix' engine.
+In Treemix, it was customary to stop adding migration edges when 99.8\% of variation in the data was explained, but optM automates this process using an _ad hoc_ statistic based on the second order rate of change in the log likelihood.
 OptM has added functionality for various threshold modeling to compare with the ad hoc statistic.
 The various methods are:

 - "Evanno" - calculates an _ad hoc_ statistic we call deltaM based on the Evanno method, or second-order rate of change in likelihood weighted by the standard deviation.
 - "linear" - estimates of the optimal M based on a piecewise linear (change point), bent cable (alpha), simple exponential (threshold, default 5\%), or non-linear least squares (threshold, default 5\%) models